chauff/cse1500-web-transcripts/_lectures/design.md

 ## Web design basics

 Web design is not trivial.
 However, a few basic rules go a long way.
 Most of these principles seem obvious, but in practice are often ignored.
 This lecture is based on the book [Don't Make Me Think, Revisited (2014)](http://www.sensible.com/dmmt.html) by Steve Krug.
 In the following sections we go over a number of Krug's rules with concrete examples.

+Before you continue, I urge you to head to https://userinyerface.com/ and "play" its game: attempt to fill in the form as quickly as you can.
+Along the way, you will come across many annoying user interface features that you have undoubtedly come across elsewhere on the web already.
+This experience showcases why good UI design is so important.

 ### Rule: Don't make me think